Wait List FAQs

 Should I remain on the wait list?

 If Vassar continues to be one of your top college choices, then you should inform us as soon as possible that you wish to remain on the wait list.
 Please submit the Wait list Response Form online via the Applicant Status Portal at apply.vassar.edu/status no later than May 1.
 If Vassar is your first-choice school and you would definitely attend if admitted, please let us know by sending an email to firstname.lastname@example.org in addition to submitting the response form .

-If you intend to take a gap year after high school, you should not remain on our wait list.
-We will admit students from our wait list to fill available spaces in the Class of 2024 only.
+If you intend to take a gap year after high school, you should not not remain on our wait list.
+We will admit students from our wait list to fill available spaces in the Class of 2025 only.
+Students admitted from the wait list will not have the option to defer admission for a year.

 What is my number or position on the wait list?

 Vassar does not rank students on the wait list, and it is impossible to predict how many students will choose to remain on it.
 After the May 1 response deadline, we will begin reviewing candidates with continuing interest in Vassar, but we never assign numerical ranks to wait list applicants.

 When will I learn of Vassar's decision on my application?

 The earliest you can expect to hear from us is in early May, and the latest is July 1.
 Vassar, like most selective colleges, usually makes the majority of our wait list decisions in May.
 If additional places open in June, we will continue our wait list activity.

 What are my chances of being admitted from the wait list?